 More emergency rental assistance questions answered

-Although there is no deadline for the program, it is on a first-come, first-serve basis.
-You want to apply as soon as possible to ensure you get the funds you need before they run out.
+Although there is no deadline for these programs, they are on a first-come, first-serve basis.
+Some municipal and county programs like Miami-Dade have already closed.
+So, you want to apply as soon as possible to ensure you get the funds you need before they run out.

 Emergency rental assistance funds can be used to cover past-due or current rent payments and past-due or current utilities.
 Programs for specific states, counties, or municipalities may have different rules on how many months of past-due (arrears) payments can be covered.